Explore the Area

 This is a more challenging walk.
 Only one stile exists and it is adjacent to a gate so the walk is usually suitable for walkers with dogs.
 Great care must be taken of cattle and sheep, so you may need to keep your dogs on leads for much of the time.
 Please observe the farm etiquette suggestions before setting out.

 Before setting out on any walk please read the section on farm etiquette first.
-If in doubt do ask at the Centre before leaving, and remember to let us know if you see anything interesting or unusual.

 When walking in Glenholm please observe the following guidelines: